Nithin1729S/IT303-Mini-Project/README.md

 ## Features

-- **Authentication**:
+### Authentication
 - Faculty can log in, log out, and reset their password via OTP-based authentication.
 - Password updates are supported.

-- **Profile Management**:
+### Profile Management
 - Faculty can edit their profile information.
 - Faculty can view student profiles, including details such as CGPA and other academic records.

-- **Project Evaluation**:
+### Project Evaluation
 - Faculty can evaluate students' marks based on their role (guide or examiner) as assigned during the guide allocation process.
 - Evaluations can be exported to an Excel sheet.

-- **Roles and Permissions**:
+### Roles and Permissions
 - Faculty can be assigned as a **guide** or **examiner** for specific projects, with evaluation privileges tailored to their role.
 - The admin has higher-level access to the module, overseeing and managing all users, projects, and activities.

-- **Reports and Notifications**:
+### Reports and Notifications
 - Marks reports are automatically generated and sent to faculty via email in PDF format.

-- **Admin Panel**:
+- Background tasks, such as notifications and logging, are handled efficiently using **Celery**.

+### Admin Panel
 - Admins can view and manage details for all students, faculty members, and projects.
 - An activity log is available for the admin to monitor all actions performed in the system.

+### Performance Enhancements
+- **Caching**: Implemented using **Redis** to improve response times for frequently accessed data.
+- **Background Tasks**: Notifications and logging tasks are processed asynchronously using **Celery**, ensuring a smooth user experience.
+- **Backend-Side Pagination**: Added to make API endpoints efficient, reducing the load and improving performance for large datasets.
+- **Search and Sort**: Implemented wherever necessary, allowing for quick data retrieval and better usability.

 ## Setup Instructions